whylabs/whylogs/README.md

 ### Install whylogs

-Install whylogs using the pip package manager by running
+Install whylogs using the pip package manager by running:

 ```
 pip install whylogs